deutandev/deutandev/README.md

 -->

 I'm an undergraduate student majoring in Informatics and minoring in Software Engineering.
-Currently, I'm in the probation phase for an advertising agency based in Singapore.
+Currently, I work for an advertising agency based in Singapore.
 I'm working remotely as a Front End developer making web-based casual games, landing pages, and EDM/HTML emails.
 I especially love developing games as it helps me to improve my creativity and logical thinking.

 <!--
 - 🌱 I’m currently learning: